Judit Mascó: Modeling after 30

-Mascó is regarded as one of the best Spanish models of the 1990s and still appears in print occasionally.
-She became the exclusive spokesmodel for the cosmetics brand Natura Bissé from 2004 until 2008.
-At the time she worked for Swarovski among others.
-In 2009 she signed for Olay.
+Mascó is regarded as one of the finest Spanish models of the 1990s, and still appears in print occasionally.
+She was the exclusive spokesmodel for the cosmetics brand Natura Bissé from 2004 until 2008.
+At the time she also worked for Swarovski, among others.
+In 2009 she signed with Olay.

 Acting career

 She played supporting roles in Después del sueño (After the Dream) and El largo invierno (The Long Winter of '39), two Spanish films from the early 1990s.

 Television career

 Mascó's television career began collaborating in the fashion section of TV shows.
 She made several appearances in Spanish TV series as herself.
 In 2006 and 2007, she hosted the reality television show Supermodelo in Cuatro TV.
 She left the show the one season before it was canceled in 2008.
-That year she hosted the show "Els 25" (The 25) in TV3 (Catalonia).
+That year she hosted the show Els 25 (The 25) on TV3 (Catalonia).

 Currently, Masco can be seen on television as the hostess of La 2's TV show Actívate.